 Tradition or not, when it comes to cooking for yourself and the family, we all do what we like best.
 And of course, what tastes the best.

-MAKING CHILI IN A CROCK POT
+HOW TO MAKE IT IN A CROCK POT

 Slow cooker lovers will be happy to know that chili can just as easily be made in a Crock Pot.